matthost/lifespan/README.md

       - female: +28% median / +21% p90
   - Safety
     - Widely prescribed for type 2 diabetes.
 [Up to 300 mg 3 times daily.](https://www.ncbi.nlm.nih.gov/books/NBK493214/)
-  - Dose
-    - 50 mg twice daily, with lunch and dinner
 - Glycine
   - Background
     - Amino acid in food, a typical diet contains ~2 grams daily.
 Tastes sweet.
 One way it may help reduce aging is by being a precursor to the antioxidant glutathione.
 It may also depress methionine levels, with methionine associated with aging.